Below you will find free samples of the material you will find in our dealer license books that we have for sale.

 How to obtain a bond step-by-step:

 Virtually all states require a bond but vary as to the amount of the bond.
-For example, some states require a $25,000 bond while others require a $10,000 bond.
+For example, some states require a $25,000 bond while others require a $10,000 bond, and some states don't require a bond at all.

 Most people think, "Ten thousand dollars?
 I dont have that kind of money!
 What am I gonna do?"

-Simply flip open the yellow page book, look for bond and insurance companies and start calling!
+Simply flip open the yellow page book or search on the internet, and look for bond and insurance companies and start calling!

 Tell them you need a used motor vehicle bond for the amount your state requires and you will receive a quote right over the phone.